texne/proficiency.cs.illinois.edu/index.md

 You are responsible for understanding these conditions.
 <!--- -->
-**We will not attempt to determine whether you are eligible to take a proficiency exam before you sit for it.**
+**We will not attempt to determine whether you are eligible to take a proficiency exam before you take it.**
 <!--- -->
 You will only find out later that you will not receive credit.
 <!--- -->